elki-project/elki-project.github.io/dev/projectideas.md

   M. Van der Laan, and K. Pollard, and J. Bryan.
 "A new partitioning around medoids algorithm."
 Journal of Statistical Computation and Simulation, 73(8) (2003): 575-584.

-- "Spherical k-means":

-  I. S. Dhillon, and D. S. Modha.
-Concept Decompositions for Large Sparse Text Data Using Clustering."
-Machine Learning 42(1) (2001): 143-175.

 - "Trimmed k-means":

   J. A. Cuesta-Albertos, A. Gordaliza, and C. Matrán.
 "Trimmed k-means: an attempt to robustify quantizers."
 The Annals of Statistics, 25(2) (1997): 553-576.

-- "The Effectiveness of Lloyd-Type Methods for the k-Means Problem":

-  R. Ostrovsky, Y. Rabani, L. J. Schulman, C. Swamy: "The Effectiveness of Lloyd-Type Methods for the k-Means Problem."
-FOCS 2006: 165-176

 - K-Harmonic Means: